College Year in Athens Program

-Juniors or seniors with a minimum GPA of 3.0.
+Sophomores, Juniors or Seniors with a recommended minimum GPA of 3.0.

 Housing & Board

-Students are housed in apartments located in the Kolonaki neighborhood of Athens, a particularly pleasant and safe residential area at the heart of Athens and at a twenty-minute walk from the Academic Center.
-Board includes a main meal Monday through Friday, except on holidays, recesses and field trips at the facilities located at the top floor of the Academic Center next to the Marble Stadium.
+Students are housed in apartments located in the Pangrati neighborhood of Athens, in the center of Athens, minutes from the CYA Academic Center and the heart of Athens; local shops and public transportation are very easily accessible.
+Board includes a main meal Monday through Friday, (except on holidays, recesses and field trips) in the Dining Hall at the Academic Center.
 Students will be billed for their board by CYA.

 Students are responsible for $500 administrative fee, passport and visa fees, housing, board (which covers lunch Monday – Friday with the exception of holidays), meals in addition to what is covered by CYA board, supplemental study abroad insurance, and personal expenses.